raspberrypilearning/freecad-chess-set/en/step_3.md

 If you look at the king from the top-down view, you will notice that the corners of the head do not line up with the edges of the base.

-The sides of the cube need to be made longer.
-You can use [Pythagoras' theorem](https://en.wikipedia.org/wiki/Pythagorean_theorem){:target="_blank"} to work out what the dimensions of the cube should be:
+You need to make the sides of the cube longer.
+You can use [Pythagoras' theorem](https://en.wikipedia.org/wiki/Pythagorean_theorem){:target="_blank"} to work out what the dimensions of the cube should be.

-The sum of the square of the length of the two blue lines is equal to the square of the length of the red line.
+The sum of the square of the length of the two blue lines is equal to the square of the length of the red line:

 ![pythag_1](images/pythag_1.gif)